 What is a Chess variant?

-With one exception, a Chess variant is a game that resembles Chess closely enough but differs from it in some way.
-In case you can't guess what that one exception is, it is Chess itself.
+With the exception of Chess itself, a Chess variant is a game that resembles Chess closely enough but differs from it in some way.
 All Chess variants, including Chess, are variations on a certain type of game, or variations from it.
-I'll say more on this later.
+I’ll say more on this later.
 Some of the main categories that Chess variants fall into are historical antecedents of Chess, regional Chess variants, and games inspired by or otherwise based on Chess.
 A little further on, we will be looking at each of these categories, and we will also be looking at what makes a game similar enough to Chess.
-But first, let's take a look at some of the other terms that have historically been used to describe Chess variants, since this will give us a context for better understanding more precisely what a Chess variant is.
+But first, let’s take a look at some of the other terms that have historically been used to describe Chess variants, since this will give us a context for better understanding more precisely what a Chess variant is.

 The earliest term I've found for what we now call a Chess variant is